maxhbr/LDBcollector/md/Apache-2.0.md

                             "name": "I do so at my own risk.", "type": "OBLIGATION",
                             "description": "If you accept the responsibility, you can take it on your own account, but you cannot do it for other contributors.
 If by acting as your own responsibility, you are held liable for or demand compensation from other contributors, you need to prevent those people or entities from being damaged and compensate them for the damage."
+                        }
                     },
-                        "description": ""
-                    },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/78",
-                                "name": "Create additional or different license terms for the use, reproduction, or distribution of your modifications, or for the software as a whole, including your modifications.", "description": ""
+                                "name": "Create additional or different license terms for the use, reproduction, or distribution of your modifications, or for the software as a whole, including your modifications."
                             }
                         ],
                         "conditions": {
                             "_id": "conditions/32",
-                            "name": "Ensure that its own use, copying and distribution of the Software is subject to the terms of the license in all respects other than as newly created.", "type": "RESTRICTION",
+                            "name": "Ensure that its own use, copying and distribution of the Software is subject to the terms of the license in all respects other than as newly created.", "type": "RESTRICTION"
-                            "description": ""
-                        },
-                        "description": ""
+                        }
                     }
                 ],
                 "_implications": {